fornacif/summit-emea-tl14/README.md

 1. Observe page structure
 <br/>![](screenshots/7.png)

-:bulb: Notice that components are not editable, they inherit from the master page.
+:bulb: Note that components are not editable, they inherit from the master page.
 Later, we will cancel inheritance of components we want to update.

 :warning: Don't forget to switch from *Edit* to *Preview* mode to activate navigation links.